 Ex-situ conservation is the process of protecting an endangered species of plant or animal outside of its natural habitat.
-The Utica Zoo participates in such programs through the participation in specialized programs known as Species Survival Plans.
+SSP, or Species Survival Plan, programs are designed by AZA to manage captive populations of threatened and endangered species within North American zoos and aquariums and are one of the primary ways that the global zoo community is working to combat extinction.
 In some instances, this may mean the zoo is asked to breed a species to help increase their numbers.
-Other times, this means simply providing homes to animals that are not in a breeding program or are otherwise not able to be released into the wild due to injury or human intervention.
+In others, this means simply providing homes to animals that are not in a breeding program or are otherwise not able to be released into the wild due to injury or human intervention.
 Some species in these programs have been successfully reintroduced into their native habitat.

 The Utica Zoo has always been an enthusiastic partner in these programs, and we currently have several SSP animals, including Bennett’s Wallaby, North American Porcupine, California Sea Lion, African Crested Porcupine, White-naped Crane, Chinese Alligators, White-handed Gibbon, Mexican Spider Monkey, Golden Lion Tamarin, Golden Headed Lion Tamarin, Red Panda, Kinkajou, Ring-tailed Lemur, Serval, Canada Lynx, Hartmann’s Mountain Zebra, Mexican Gray Wolves, Prehensile-Tailed Skinks, Cotton Top Tamarins, and African Lions.